0lafe/payday_roguelike/README.md

 # BUGS

 - Possible client completion problem with escapes (MissionEndState:chk_complete_heist_achievements())
-- You can buy weapons through bot customization
 - Possible problem receiving perk deck reward when in lobby with other players

 # FEATURES